kingtigerwin/wholesale/README.md

 * Lombok makes our life easierIt automatically generates getter,setter, constructor, hashcode, log etc.
 * Dockerfile utilize multi stage and put application files into docker instead of using fat jar.
 * Utilize Spring security to implement authentication and authorization.
+* Docker compose has been used in local to easily set up the local environment.